Opinion: The Sitcom President And The Reality Show President

 That scripted tirade helped make Servant of the People a hugely popular show.

-That popularity led Mr. Zelenskiy to form a political party called Servant of the People, and actually run for president of Ukraine.
+That popularity led Mr. Zelenskiy to form a political party called Servant of the People and to actually run for president of Ukraine.
 Life imitates sitcom.

 Vasyl, the sitcom character, was elected with 67% of the vote.
-The actor Volodymyr Zelenskiy got 73% of the vote this spring, to become the real president of Ukraine, too.
+The actor Volodymyr Zelenskiy got 73% of the vote this spring to become the real president of Ukraine, too.

 President Zelenskiy, whose words appear in the summary of his July 25 call with President Trump, doesn't sound much like the anti-establishment agitator he once played.